Fulguritude/42_fractol/README.md

 # Dwell types
-Four are available: julia, mandelbrot, newton (not exactly the newton fractal, a simpler inspiration from it), and burningship.
+Four are available: julia, mandelbrot, newton (not exactly the newton fractal, a simpler version that took some inspiration from the standard newton 'root' method of generating an escape-time fractal), and burningship.
 Each dwell type can work with every polynomial you could come up with, up to degree 255 (not necessarily fast though, especially if the display is dynamic).
-Not all polynomials give interesting result though.
+Not all polynomials give interesting results though.

 # Settings inside software
 Escape closes the software.

 LCtrl toggles debug.
-RCtrl toggles render mode (mariani-silver by default, or pixel-by-pixel).
+RCtrl toggles render mode (mariani-silver by default, or pixel-by-pixel, or 'none' which allows you to edit the value of your polynomial without the lag of the real time render).
 Space toggles staticity of display (when dynamic, mouse hover updates a parameter of the fractal and calls the render function).
+NumpadHome offers a slower, step-by-step rendering of Mariani-Silver (this gives an idea of the algorithm's process and is useful for debugging).

 Left-click recenters the fractol's anchor on the click's position.
 Arrows recenter the anchor in an inversed fashion.